 The Northern Ireland Protocol

 The border between Ireland and Northern Ireland emerged as a key flashpoint in the Brexit negotiations.
-With both jurisdictions within the EU’s single market and customs union, there were no barriers to trade or movement.
+With both jurisdictions within the EU’s single market and customs union, there were no barriers to trade or movement, a cornerstone of the Good Friday Agreement that put an end to the decades-long conflict known as the Troubles.
 But negotiators were hamstrung over how to maintain that status quo after the U.K. withdrew from the EU.
-Johnson claimed to have solved that problem, but the practical impact of the so-called backstop—now that it is in effect—seems to be validating concerns that it could reignite tensions that fueled the decades-long conflict, known as The Troubles, pitting Northern Ireland’s Catholic republicans against Protestant unionists.
+Johnson claimed to have solved that problem, but the practical impact of the so-called backstop—now that it is in effect—seems to be validating concerns that it could reignite the tensions between Northern Ireland’s Catholic republicans and Protestant unionists that fueled the conflict.

 - Why the EU isn’t taking London’s efforts to unilaterally alter the Northern Ireland Protocol lying down, in The EU Fires Back Against Boris Johnson on Northern Ireland